Adaptive 3D Mesh Steganography Based on Feature-Preserving Distortion: Experimental Results and Analysis

-To verify the validity of IFPD, we chose the vertex normal distortion (VND) and Gaussian curvature distortion (GCD), which were proposed in \cite{VND2018} for comparison.
-In \cite{VND2018}, VND and GCD are defined respectively by
+To evaluate the efficacy of the FPD, we opt to compare it with the vertex normal based-distortion (VND) and Gaussian curvature-based distortion (GCD) \cite{VND2018}.
+In \cite{VND2018}, the two distortion models are defined by